New pain organ discovered in the skin

 Researchers at Karolinska Institutet in Sweden have discovered a new sensory receptor organ that is able to detect painful mechanical damage, such as pricks and impacts.
 The discovery is being published in the scientific journal Science.

-You don’t have to tell cancer survivors that pain causes suffering and results in substantial costs for society.
-What you might not know is that the Institute says there is a considerable need to find new painkilling drugs.
+You don’t have to tell cancer survivors that pain causes suffering and the Institute says there is a need to find new painkilling drugs.

 Survivors are well-aware that pain, particularly joint pain, is often a constant in our lives.
 Recently, NHS hospitals have started to take pain more seriously and opened or enlarged pain clinics.
 There is often a very long waiting list, but well worth enquiring about if you suffer.